thacherhussain/search-github/README.md

 ## Stack Used
+- react
+- axios
+- react-bootstrap
+- node-sass
+- react-helmet
+- react-icons
-- React
+- react-router-dom
-- TODO list from package.json

-### Decisions Made
+## Decisions Made
+Quick Explanations of a few of the decisions made while creating this application
 - Use GitHub API v3 to complete this application using REST to prioritize time over possible (very minimal) performance gains since it is such a small application
 - Use React-Bootstrap to build out a solid, but simple UI as quickly as possible, also providing the ability to ensure that the application would be responsive and therefore fit multiple screen sizes that different users might need in daily use
 - Not to add additional testing to the application, prioritizing functionality, UI/UX, and testing in that order.
 In the interest of time I decided to forgo adding additional tests